yusufavci99/CS-465-CG-Bilkent/README.md

 # CS-465-CG-Bilkent
-Bilkent University 2020 Fall Computer Graphics Assignments
+Bilkent University 2020 Fall Computer Graphics Assignments.

+## Assignments
+### Assignment 1
+An interactive Koch Polygon generator.
+Choose points on the canvas and generate a Koch Polygon.
+### Assignment 2
+Robot Bug Animation creator.
+You can create and save animations by adding keyframes.
+You can load and play created animations and the sample animations.
+### Assignment 3
+A ray tracer.

+## How to run

+Just open the HTML files with a browser (Don't Change the HTML file's relative location to the JS files).

-## CS-465-CG-Bilkent
+## Authors
+Assignment 1
 Yusuf Avci
+Assignment 2&3
+Yusuf Avci
+Sonat Uzun